Dr. Brenee King

 Dr. King serves as the Assistant Director for the Office of Undergraduate Research & Creative Inquiry and Program Administrator for the Kansas Louis Stokes Alliance for Minority Participation (KS-LSAMP).
 In her role with KS-LSAMP she has had the pleasure of helping students through their educational journeys.
 As Assistant Director she will continue interfacing with students through the various programs now housed under OURCI.
 Dr. King will serve as the first-year research seminar for the students in the Developing Scholars Program.

-Hailey is a graduate assistant for the Office of Undergraduate Research and Creative Inquiry.
+Hailey is a graduate assistant for the Office of Undergraduate Research and Creative Inquiry and Developing Scholars Program.
 She is originally from South Jordan, Utah.
 She completed her undergraduate degree at Brigham Young University-Idaho, graduating with a bachelor's degree in Marriage and Family Studies with a minor in Psychology.
-She now attends Kansas State University and is in her first year of her master's in the Couple & Family Therapy program.
-Hailey does a variety of work in the OURCI including working with the Developing Scholars and managing OURCI grants, and running small group meetings.
-She also enjoys reading, dancing, and spending time with her family.
+She now attends Kansas State University and is working on her master's degree in the Couple & Family Therapy program.
+Hailey does a variety of work in the OURCI including advising Developing Scholars, assisting the Bridges to the Future program, and managing OURCI grants.
+She also enjoys reading, being outside, and fostering rescue animals.